 The role of the Department Chair

 In order to receive transfer credit for courses successfully completed within a student's major and/or minor, the student must have those courses pre-approved by their respective Department Chair.
 The Office of International Programs has developed a Course Approval Form and Process.
-The approval form must be signed by the Department Chair and returned to the student prior to April 30th for fall programs and Nov.
-30th for spring programs.
+The approval form must be signed by the Department Chair and returned to the student at the end of the semester prior to their departure, typically late April for fall programs and late November for spring programs.

 When meeting with their Department Chair, students should bring descriptions of the course(s) that they are interested in taking while abroad.
 While there does not need to be an equivalent course offered at Stonehill, the courses should fit into the framework of the major or minor and compliment courses that are offered at Stonehill.
 In addition to taking up to two courses for their major and one for their minor, students should also choose alternate courses in the event that course offering happen to change after their arrival.